TechAngelX/SML-Interpreter/docs/ProductionNotes.md

 if_cmpeq    ✅  IfEqualGotoInstruction class completed.
 ```

-### Test Classes:
-Then create the test classes and run each unit:
+### Testing Strategy: Points to Note:
+- Write tests that supply incorrect input values.
+- Ensure the code fails appropriately, throwing the expected exceptions.
+- Once errors are identified, correct them and re-run the tests.
+- Tests should confirm that invalid inputs trigger the appropriate runtime exceptions.

 ```
 ### Instruction Test Status:
+Create the test classes AFTER finishing their respective concrete classes, and run each unit:

 LoadInstructionTest          ✅  LoadInstruction class tests completed.
 StoreInstructionTest         ✅  StoreInstruction class tests completed.